ibm-cloud-docs/satellite/storage-local-file.md

     ```
     {: pre}

 8. Delete the PVC.
-Because all IBM-provided local block storage classes are specified with a `Retain` reclaim policy, the PV and PVC are not automatically deleted when you delete your app or deployment.
+Because all {{site.data.keyword.IBM_notm}}-provided local block storage classes are specified with a `Retain` reclaim policy, the PV and PVC are not automatically deleted when you delete your app or deployment.
   ```sh
   oc delete pvc <pvc-name>
   ```